 - Universal charger/ adaptor

-Below are the 8 ESSENTIAL STEPS for a well-planned trip to Brazil:
+7-Steps for a well-planned trip to Brazil

 - CHOOSE A LOCATION TO VISIT: Start by checking other itineraries and tips that I have prepared, as I am providing the best information for you to plan an independent trip to Brazil on my BRAZILTRAVEL GUIDE.

-- BUY A GUIDE BOOK: An excellent guidebook that I recommend is Lonely Planet Brazil Guidebook, as it has tons of great information on main attractions, places to stay, and many curiosities about Brazil culture.
+- BUY A GUIDE BOOK: An excellent guidebook that I recommend is Lonely Planet Brazil Guidebook, as it has tons of great information on main attractions, places to stay, and many curiosities about Brazilian culture.

 - BOOK YOUR FLIGHT: There are great options to fly direct to Brazil to the major airports of the country.
 Book in advance to try to get a better deal.
 The flights are approx. 6-8 hours.
 The best way to start your South America backpacking route is to fly to a large city.
-I recommend you browse through Skyscanner to find the best options for flights.

 - BOOK YOUR ACCOMMODATION IN ADVANCE: Brazil has great options for accommodations, but make sure you book in advance to take advantage of the best prices and best options.
 I recommend Booking.com as it has a great policy of free cancelation.